 If You Have Any Other EV

-The options for other vehicles are, to some extent, more simple.
 Your vehicle almost certainly came with a 120V, Level 1 charger.
-This option might be totally acceptable as a complete solution if your car also has a gasoline engine.
+This option might be totally acceptable if your vehicle uses both batteries and gasoline.
 Such vehicles often have relatively small batteries, so it doesn’t take that much energy to recharge them.
 Besides, these cars can run on the gasoline engine alone if the battery isn’t charged.

 If you have any questions, please don’t hesitate to call us at (312) 638-0800.